 RAIL ACADEMY: Rail Academy offers a space for interaction and training for rail expertise and professions.
 Dedicated to our customers and partners, the themes presented in the catalogue can be accompanied by personalised sessions.

 Projacs Academy® : training courses all over the world : Internationally acknowledged, Projacs Academy® is one of the premier vocational training centres for Building project management in the Middle East.
 Since it was founded in 1984, the organisation has run more than 16,000 training courses and seminars aimed at 300,000 professionals all over the world.
 No fewer than 750 training programmes are conducted each year, led by experts and highly-qualified trainers in more than thirty countries.
 Content matter taught at the training centre or inside companies cover specialities as wide and varied as project management, BIM (Building Information Modelling), value engineering, contract management services, human resources, sales and marketing management, etc. Projacs Academy® works in association with a great many universities and professional institutions such as the University of Colorado, the University of Waterloo (Canada), the Project Management Institute (USA) and the Society of American Value Engineers (SAVE International®).Find out more on Projacs Academy®

-A training centre for aviation professions: Egis has teamed up with Camas, a French group specialising in airport training, to create a new aviation training centre in Abidjan, Côte d’Ivoire.Find out more on this training center
+A training centre for aviation professions: Egis has teamed up with Camas, a French group specialising in airport training, to create a new aviation training centre in Abidjan, Côte d’Ivoire.Find out more on this training center (french website)

 Tools and methods for discussing and co-developing the future with our stakeholders